Skip to content

 ⚡ Quick Start (Local, 5 min)

-This guide spins up wacraft for local hacking: the Go API, PostgreSQL, and the Angular UI (lite) in Docker—plus an HTTPS tunnel so Meta’s webhooks reach your machine.
+This guide spins up wacraft for local development: the Go API, PostgreSQL, and the Angular UI in Docker—plus an HTTPS tunnel so Meta's webhooks reach your machine.

 1 — Prepare a minimal .env